-One can not think about life without water.
-We are blessed with adequate natural resources of water but increasing population, alarming rate of global warming and rapid industrialization and lack of adequate and improved management of the water supply systems resulted in the increased rate of water consumption, wastage of water and deteriorating condition of the water supply networks and the result is, scarcity of water.
-The Water shortage around the world and particularly in the developing countries has opened new doors for bottled water Industry.
+One cannot think about life without water.
+We are blessed with adequate natural resources of water, but increasing population, the alarming rate of global warming and rapid industrialization coupled with lack of adequate and improved management of the water supply systems resulted in the increased rate of water consumption, wastage of water and deteriorating condition of the water supply networks, resulted in the scarcity of water.
+The Water shortage around the world and particularly in the developing countries has opened new doors for bottled water Industry in the current decade.

-Bottled water is sold in a variety of packages right from 200 ml pouches and glasses, to 330 ml bottles, 500 ml bottles, to one-liter bottles and even 20- to 50-litre bulk water packs.
-In terms of cost the bottled water business in India can be divided broadly into three segments, premium natural mineral water, natural mineral water and packaged drinking water.
-It is obvious to found the bottled water manufacturer in metro cities though it might be running only in one room or shop, but its surprising to know that at present in many medium and small villages and even in some of the prosperous rural areas you will find the local manufactures of bottled water and local brand of bottled water laying with the well known brands on the same shelf.
+Currently, bottled water is sold in a variety of packages right from 200 ml pouches and glasses, 330 ml bottles, 500 ml bottles, one-liter bottles and even 20- to 50-liter bulk water packs.
+In terms of cost, the bottled water business in India can be divided broadly into three segments, premium natural mineral water, natural mineral water and packaged drinking water.
+It is obvious to find the bottled water manufacturer in metro cities, might be running manufacturing in one room or shop, but it’s surprising to know that at present in many medium and small villages and even in some of the prosperous rural areas, you will find manufacturers of bottled water and local brands of bottled water laying with the well known brands on the same shelf.

-Parle was the first major Indian company to enter the bottled water market in the country when it introduced Bisleri in India 25 years ago and created “Bisleri” as the synonym of mineral water but now that image is getting deteriorated with the entry of major international giants like Coca cola, Pepsi, Nestle and noticeable presence of national players like Mount Everest, Manikchand, Kingfisher.
-Their distribution network with professional marketing approach has resulted to capture the major chunk of the bottled water market though they are receiving good fight from the local players as well.
-One thing have to be noted in this business is that the required infrastructure and the distribution network requirements are same for major players and small or local players but in as per my belief where they can make difference is the only marketing and branding part.
+Parle was the pioneer Indian company to enter the bottled water market in the country by introducing Bisleri in India 25 years ago and created “Bisleri” as the synonym of mineral water.
+However, that image is getting deteriorated with the entry of major international giants like Coca cola, Pepsi, Nestle and a noticeable presence of national players like Mount Everest, Manikchand, Kingfisher.
+Their distribution network with a professional marketing approach resulted in capturing the major chunk of the bottled water market, though they are receiving good fight from the regional players as well.
+One thing has to be noted in this business is that the required infrastructure and the distribution network requirements remain same for all the types of players, whether they are operating at national or regional levels.
+According to me, the where they can create the difference is the only marketing and branding part.

-Almost all the major international and national brands water bottles penetrated in the Indian market and are available at right from the malls to railway stations to bus stations to multiplexes to grocery stores and even at panwala's shop.
-It has penetrated so deeply in to market and now it’s become very common to consume bottled water where as before few years it was considered as the rich people's choice and fashion to consume bottle water.
+Almost all the major international and national brand water bottles penetrated in the Indian market and are available at right from the malls to railway stations to the bus stations to multiplexes to grocery stores and even at panwala's shop.
+It has penetrated so deeply into the market and now it’s become very common to consume bottled water where as just before few years, it was considered as the rich people's choice and fashion to consume bottled water.
 Thanks to low pricing and aggressive marketing strategies adopted by the multinationals.
 Some surveys show that truck drivers on highways form a major chunk of bottled water drinkers.
 Penetration in rural areas is another significant factor that is likely to play a key role in the development of the bottled water trade.

-If we look at the future of water in India, is very gloomy unless the water management practices are changed and if not taken any drastic steps towards this direction then we will face sever water crisis within next two decades and by that time will not left with enough money supply to build new infrastructure and also will not be able to satisfy increasing demand of water due to the population explosion in India.
+If we look at the future of water in India, is very gloomy unless the water management practices are changed and if not taken any drastic steps towards this direction, then we will face a severe water crisis within the next two decades and by that time will not leave with enough money supply to build new infrastructure and also will not be able to satisfy the increasing demand of water due to the population explosion in India.

-In my view, thanks to all these factors the Indian bottled water industry will be booming in coming years and Do not be surprise if today’s bottles water industry becomes next Oil industry by 2025.
-The present Indian entrepreneurs and those who are planning to take the plunge in the bottled water business are thinking that the industry has reached to its peak point, and having stiff competition, need to change their perception because with the ever increasing demand of water the elephant is already grown and looking at the future of water in India, is continuously growing and one day it will turn into mammoth.
+In my view, thanks to all these factors the Indian bottled water industry will be booming in coming years and do not be surprised if today’s bottles water industry becomes next Oil industry by 2025.
+The present Indian entrepreneurs and those who are planning to take the plunge in the bottled water business are thinking that the industry has reached to its peak point, and having stiff competition, but need to change their perception.
+As with the ever increasing demand of water, the elephant is already grown and looking at the future of water in India, is continuously growing and gradually it will turn into mammoth.